-Internal Audit carry out audits of all schools based on an assessment of the risk management.
+Internal Audit carries out audits of all schools based on an assessment of the risk management.
 Internal Audit regularly liaises with External Audit and will refer any suspected fraud or irregularity to the Corporate Anti Fraud Team.

 All staff have an obligation to report concerns to school management.
-In addition a Council Whistle-blowing Hotline (020 8359 6123) exists for cases where school staff feel it is necessary to report their suspicions in a confidential manner.
+In addition a Council Whistle-blowing Hotline (020 8359 6123 whistleblowing@barnet.gov.uk) exists for cases where school staff feel it is necessary to report their suspicions in a confidential manner.
 All staff will be made aware of the school's Whistle-blowing Policy.